-1. Conso lidated Financial Statements 1 -
+1. Consc olidated Financial Statements 1 -

 (1) Consolidated Statement of Financial Position 1 -

 (2) Consolidated Statements of Profit or Loss and Comprehensive Income 3 -

 (3) Consolidated Statement of Changes in Equity 5 -

 (4) Consolidated Statement of Cash Flows 6 -

 Note es to Consolidated Financial Statements 7 -

-Independ dent Auditors' Report 63 -
+Independ lent Auditors' Report 59 -

-2. Busine ess Review - 69 -
+2. Busin ess Review 65 -

-3. Risk F actors - 75 -
+3. Risk I Factors 71 -

-Responsi bility Statement - 79 -
+Responsi bility Statement 75 -

-On July 1, 2022, KONAMI GROUP CORPORATION changed its trade name from KONAMI HOLDINGS CORPORATION to KONAMI GROUP CORPORATION.
 As used in this annual report, references to "the Company" and "the parent" are to KONAMI GROUP CORPORATION and references to "Konami Group," "the Group," "we," "our" and "us" are to KONAMI GROUP CORPORATION and its subsidiaries, unless the context otherwise requires.

-"U.S. dollar" or "\$" means the lawful currency of the United States of America, " \in " or "Euro" means the lawful currency of the member states of the European Union and "yen" or "" means the lawful currency of Japan.
+"U.S. dollar" or "\$" means the lawful currency of the United States of America, "Euro" or "€" means the lawful currency of the member states of the European Union and "yen" or "¥" means the lawful currency of Japan.